Aliases for ARID4A Gene

 GeneCards Summary for ARID4A Gene

 ARID4A (AT-Rich Interaction Domain 4A) is a Protein Coding gene.
 Diseases associated with ARID4A include Retinoblastoma.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+Among its related pathways are Chromatin organization and Development NOTCH1-mediated pathway for NF-KB activity modulation.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is ARID4B.

 UniProtKB/Swiss-Prot Summary for ARID4A Gene